 In this Essential Guide, explore the cybersecurity landscape and absorb the latest information around next-generation security architectures, attack detection and response, governmental intervention in the professional threat economy and how companies are handling data breaches.

 1IT security strategy overview-

 Due to the continuous onslaught of cyberthreats and the immeasurable number of approaches IT executives can take in the defense against such threats, choosing the right IT security strategy for your organization isn't easy.
-This section simplifies things for you by delving into next-gen security architecture and tips and best practices for combatting today's cyberthreats.
+This section simplifies things for you by exploring next-gen security architecture and offering tips and strategies for combatting today's cyberthreats.